-The position combines teaching and research in the field of organizational psychology.
-In teaching, candidates are expected to teach (and coordinate) courses in the Bachelor and Master programmes (Dutch and/or English).
-Furthermore, the candidate will be expected to supervise Bachelor, (Research) Master, and/or PhD students and to participate in managerial committees related to the organisation of the programmes.
+The position of Assistant Professor combines teaching and research in the field of organizational psychology.
+In teaching, the candidate is expected to teach or coordinate courses in the Bachelor and Master programmes, which can be in English or Dutch.
+Furthermore, the candidate will supervise Bachelor, (Research) Master and PhD students.
+Participation in managerial committees related to the organisation of the programmes is expected.

-The candidate conducts research in the field of organizational psychology and fits well in or adds to our active research programmes on power and leadership, creativity and innovation, personality and assessment, occupational health, and aging at work and career development.
+The candidate conducts research in the field of organizational psychology, with a focus on, for instance, power and leadership, creativity and innovation, teams, organizational culture, conflict and negotiation, decision-making, and organizational change.
 Central to our research and teaching is the link between theory and practice: We produce and disseminate knowledge that is grounded in good research and theory, while at the same time offering clear perspectives for interventions to actually improve organizational life.

-- teaching experience and in possession of relevant teaching qualifications (such as Basic Education Qualification) or willingness to attain them
+- Has relevant teaching qualifications (such as the University Teaching Qualification) or willingness to get this in the short term

-- important competences are conceptual capacity, environmental orientation, presenting skills and result-driven.
+- Important competences are conceptual capacity, environment orientation, presenting and result orientation

 Conditions of employment

-• a salary, depending on qualifications and work experience, with a minimum of € 3,821 (salary scale 11) to a maximum of € 5,943 (salary scale 12) gross per month for a full-time position
+- depending on qualifications and work experience, a salary of € 4,332 (salary scale 11) to a maximum of € 6,737 (salary scale 12) gross per month for a full-time position

 For additional information, please contact:

-In your application, please always include the job opening ID 222359
+In your application, please always include the job opening ID V24.0088